Skip to main content Skip to accessibility

 • the expected timeframes for our actions

-We will also advise people as soon as possible when we are unable to meet our time frames for responding to their complaint and the reason for our delay.
+We will also advise you as soon as possible when we are unable to meet our time frames for responding to your complaint and the reason for our delay.

 Objectivity and fairness